nateforsyth/nateforsyth.github.io/_posts/2019-06-25-improving-console-logging-spfx-revisited.md

 }
 ~~~

-Now all we need to do to trace an Extension on a client environment is add either `?trace` or `&trace` to the end of the URL in the address bar (note the presence of `?` and `&` - you'll be using ampersand when you've already got a query string, and the question mark when you don't).
-At that point the console logging will look as it did before.
+Now all we need to do to trace an Extension on a client environment is add either `?trace` or `&trace` to the end of the URL in the address bar (note the presence of `?` and `&` - you'll be using ampersand when you've already got a query string, and the question mark when you don't - but I assume you know this).
+At that point the console logging will styles as it was before.

 This means that we can ask a customer to do that for us and simply send us an extract or screenshot of the logging.